Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 21</b>: Shift USD Outliner and USD Viewer plugins.</figcaption>
 </figure>

-Also, the *usdview* tool shipped with USD is used to visualise and inspect the stage:
+The *USD viewer* tool shipped with USD is used to visualise and inspect the stage viewport:

 <figure>
     <img src="images/usd_tutorial_02/step_22_t02.png" alt="Visualisation of the generated stage.">